opensecuritycontroller/opensecuritycontroller.org/plugins/sdn_controller_plugin.md

 ### Network Elements
 Network elements are entities used by OSC to define [inspection hooks](#inspection-hooks).
 They contain information like IP addresses and MAC addresses and can correspond to various network entities like ports or port groups.
-These set of APIs comprises CRUD operations for network elements.
+This set of APIs comprises CRUD operations for network elements.

 ### Inspection Hooks
-Inspection hooks are used by OSC to create, update or delete traffic redirections between the protected workloads and the security appliances.
-Along with the [network elements](#network-elements) OSC provides failure policy information and VLAN tags when operating on inspection hooks.
+Inspection hooks are used by OSC to create, update, or delete traffic redirections between the protected workloads and the security appliances.
+Along with the [network elements](#network-elements), OSC provides failure policy information and VLAN tags when operating on inspection hooks.
-These set of APIs comprises CRUD operations for inspection books.
+This set of APIs comprises CRUD operations for inspection books.

 ### Plugin Properties
 In addition to the functionalities mentioned above, this SDK also specificies a set of required properties that must be provided when [registering the plugin implementation as an OSGi service](osgi_plugin.md#exposing-the-service-provided-by-the-plugin).
 These properties will be used by OSC to identify and correctly use the plugin.
 For more details and the full list of required properties, see the `javadoc` of the interface `org.osc.sdk.controller.api.SdnControllerApi` defined by this SDK.